StefonSimmons/world-tour/README.md

 - Testing or Storybook

 #### Opportunites:
-- Able to chalenge myself on logistics
+- Able to challenge myself on logistics
 - Using Testing or Storybook
 - Able to create a dynamic component-based app in React